 Today, it is not uncommon to execute regression tests using an automated testing script.
 Automated testing is well suited to test existing functionalities to uncover any regressions.

 Automated testing is not, however, as well suited to assess more subjective aspects of an app or website that can be affected by regressions.

 Crowdtesting, on the other hand, is perfect for uncovering bugs that negatively affect the navigation, ergonomics, and other subtle aspects of an app or website that have a major influence on the user experience.

-When executed alongside an automated testing script, crowdtesting can find a wide range of bugs that affect more than just functionalities allowing developers create a better user experience.
+When executed alongside an automated testing script, crowdtesting can find a wide range of bugs that affect more than just functionalities allowing developers to create a better user experience.

 Additionally, crowdtesting can also be used in conjunction with automated testing to reduce regression testing costs while also increasing its effectiveness.

 Automated testing scripts require a significant amount of time to build and maintain to prevent them from breaking.
 Unfortunately, the process of building and maintaining automated tests is rather painful and can ultimately end in failure while also driving up QA costs.

 Crowdtesting can boost regression testing by covering more complex functionalities or general test cases that would be too expensive or hard to automate.
 Crowdtesting can even be used to replace automated test suites that are very costly or complicated to maintain.